jopemachine-arvis/arvis/documents/scriptfilter-json-format-description.md

 required: `false`

-You can change the title or subtitle to display a different string while the modifier key is pressed like below way.
+You can replace some attributes with different value while the modifier key is pressed like below way.

 ```js
 mods: {